 Pricing Get Quote

-ADSelfService Plus' Password Synchronization feature replicates changes made to a domain user's password to their user accounts in other Active Directory domains and even in enterprise applications like Google Workspace (formerly G Suite) and Office 365.
-ADSelfService Plus' Password Sync Agent goes a step further and synchronizes the native password changes made through the Ctrl+Alt+Del screen and password resets made by administrators using the Active Directory Users and Computers console.
+ADSelfService Plus' password synchronization feature replicates changes made to a domain user's password to their user accounts in other Active Directory domains and even in enterprise applications like Google Workspace and Microsoft 365.
+ADSelfService Plus' Password Sync Agent goes a step further, synchronizing the native password changes made through the Ctrl+Alt+Del screen and password resets made by administrators using the Active Directory Users and Computers console.
+Follow the steps below to configure password synchronization using ADSelfService Plus.

-1. Log in to the ADSelfService Plus admin console with admin credentials.
+1. Log in to the ADSelfService Plus admin portal.

-4. Note: You can also find the Active Directory application that you need from the search bar located in the left pane or by selecting the first letter of the application in the right pane.
+Note: You can also find Active Directory using the search bar on the left pane or by selecting the first letter of the application in the right pane.

-6. Select the Domain Name to which the passwords are to be synced.
-For example, if you want to sync passwords from Domain A to Domain B, then select Domain B in the Domain Name field and select a self-service policy associated with Domain A in the Associate Policies drop-down.
+5. Select the domain to which the passwords are to be synced.
+For example, if you want to sync passwords from Domain A to Domain B, then select Domain B in the Domain Name field.

-7. Select the appropriate policies from the Assign Policies drop-down.
-Password Synchronization will be possible for only those users who fall under the selected self-service policies.
+6. Select the appropriate policies from the Assign Policies drop-down.
+Password synchronization will be possible for only those users who fall under the selected self-service policies.

-Linking user accounts between domains is essential for password synchronization to work.
-By default, user accounts will be automatically linked based on the sAMAccountName AD attribute.
+Linking user accounts between domains is essential for Active Directory password synchronization to work.
+By default, user accounts will be automatically linked based on the sAMAccountName Active Directory attribute.
 ADSelfService Plus also allows you to link user accounts based on any attribute of your choice.

 1. Automatic account linking